HRT: which type is right for you?

 What is HRT?

 Firstly, it is good to understand what HRT is.
 HRT replaces the female hormones that a woman’s ovaries no longer produce due to the menopause.
-It involves supplying two main hormones: estrogen and progestogen (a synthetic version of the hormone progesterone).
+It involves supplying two main hormones: oestrogen and progestogen (a synthetic version of the hormone progesterone).

-Estrogen is a sex hormone that has many roles in the body, including building up womb lining during the menstrual cycle, maintaining bone health and protecting against heart disease.
+Oestrogen is a sex hormone that has many roles in the body, including building up womb lining during the menstrual cycle, maintaining bone health and protecting against heart disease.
 Progesterone is important for egg fertilisation and maintaining a pregnancy.

 Learn more about HRT